kean/articles/2021-11-22-api-client.markdown

 ## Final Thoughts

 Before I started using Async/Await in Swift, I thought it was mostly syntax sugar, but oh how wrong I was.
 The way Async/Await is integrated into the language is just brilliant.
 It solves a bunch of common problems in an elegant way and I barely touched the surface in this article.
-In the future async APIs should be defined exclusively using async functions – bye callbacks and `[weak self]`.
+For example, I'm particularly excited about the new threading model that can reduce or eliminate timesharing of threads.
+In the future async APIs should be defined exclusively using async functions – bye callbacks, bye `[weak self]`.

 If you want to learn more about Async/Await and Structured Concurrency, look no further than this year [WWDC session videos](https://developer.apple.com/videos/wwdc2021/).
 They are all fantastically well made, and, if you want to dive a bit deeper, read the Swift Evolution proposals.